sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 **After having completed this chapter you will be able to:**

-* Optimise resource usage in a workflow
 * Use non-file parameters and config files in rules
 * Make a workflow process list of inputs rather than one at a time
 * Modularise a workflow
-* Aggregate outputs into a "master" rule
+* Aggregate final outputs in a target rule
+* (Optimise resource usage in a workflow)
 * (Create rules with non-conventional outputs)

 ## Material